HadrienG/tutorials/docs/qc.md

 multiqc .
 ```

-You can download the report or view it by clickinh on the link below
+You can download the report or view it by clicking on the link below

 - [multiqc_report.html](data/fastqc/multiqc_report.html)